guiguan/file-header/README.md

 Just search for `file-header` in Atom `Settings > Install`, and press `Install`.

 # Usage
-1. Configure your real name, username and email in FileHeader's settings.
+1. Configure your real name, username and email in FileHeader's settings (<kbd>cmd+,</kbd> > Packages > file-header).
 2. Use <kbd>shift-cmd-H</kbd> to add new header for current editing file.
 You can also use menu item from menu bar `Packages > File Header` or context menu `Add File Header` to do so.
 Or, you can turn on `Enable Auto Adding Header` in the settings to add a header for a new file when you save your the file.
+When you want to temporarily disable auto update, you can use either menu item or context menu `Disable Auto Update`, and later, you can use `Enable Auto Update` to turn the function back on.
 3. Just hit <kbd>cmd-s</kbd> to save and your header's last modified info will be automatically updated.

 # Customise Template
 FileHeader came with a pre-defiend language-to-template mappings (`lang-mapping.json`) and bunch of template files (`templates/*`).
 Check them out in the `lib` directory of FileHeader package.
 You are free to override or partially override them in your own config directory.
 Check out the option `Config Directory Path` from FileHeader settings for details.

 # Language Specific Setting
-You can also configure everything language specific directly in your `config.cson` file (`Atom > Open Your Config`):
+Apart from general configurations in FileHeader's settings, you can also configure everything language specific directly in your `config.cson` file (`Atom > Open Your Config`):

 ```CoffeeScript
 "*":